Pulverizers

 - Teeth

-- Jagged protrusions that are part of the plates that grind and crush in a pulverizer unit.
+- Jagged protrusions that are part of the plates or working surfaces that grind and crush material in a pulverizer unit.

 - Waste Capacity

-- Measured in gallons, it is the volume of paper that the waste bag or other waste bin can hold.
+- Measured in gallons, this is the volume of paper that the waste bag or other waste bin can hold.